Glen Seilisdeir is one of the best places in Europe to enjoy unique and spectacular views of white-tailed sea eagles.

 - Wildlife law advisory notices and nest area protection measures are in place.

-Partners in Mull Eagle Watch are: Strathclyde Police, Scottish Natural Heritage, Mull and Iona Community Trust, RSPB and Forestry Commission Scotland.
+Partners in Mull Eagle Watch are: Police Scotland, Scottish Natural Heritage, Mull and Iona Community Trust, RSPB and Forestry Commission Scotland.